 Today, A View to a Kill, directed by John Glen from a screenplay by Michael G. Wilson and Richard Maibaum, is perceived as one of the weakest movies in the series.
 I’ve long suspected that modern viewers have simply become too jaded for Moore’s droll personality.
 I myself miss the days when Bond was cruising along the spy world with his tongue firmly planted in cheek.
 Those days are long over, never to return; this is indeed the end in more ways than one.

 Ironically, despite its reputation as a “lightweight,” A View to a Kill is one of the most violent movies in the series.
 That’s not what you expect from the more relaxed Moore films.
-Moore complained about the violence, but producer Albert “Cubby” Broccoli simply ignored him.
-This is the main reason Moore has always said that this is his least favorite Bond movie.
-He later stated that he would have been better off retiring after Octopussy (1983).
+Moore complained about the violence, but producer Albert Broccoli simply ignored him.
+This is the main reason Moore has always said that this is his least favorite Bond movie — he had no stomach for acts of cruelty.

-In fact, I really liked the cast.
 Patrick Macnee (TV’s The Avengers) adds a touch of class to the movie.
-Macnee and Moore make a good pair (they had previously worked together in the TV movie Sherlock Holmes in New York).
+Macnee and Moore make a good pair.
 Alison Doody (Indiana Jones and the Last Crusade) and Fiona Fullerton (Nicholas and Alexandra) are gorgeous Bond girls.
-Dolph Lundgren (The Expendables) makes his film debut as a KGB henchman named Venz (at the time he was Jones’s boy-toy).
+Dolph Lundgren (The Expendables) makes his film debut as a KGB henchman named Venz.
 Desmond Llewelyn and Walter Gotell return as M16’s “Q” and KGB’s General Gogol respectively.
 Lois Maxwell makes her 14th and final appearance as Miss Moneypenny.
 Maud Adams (The Man with the Golden Gun and Octopussy) has an unexpected cameo.

 Tanya Roberts is the weakest link here.
 She’s not bad; she’s simply not very interesting.
 I don’t want to be too hard on her because I liked her in the TV show, Charlie’s Angels, and she was perfect in Sheena (1984), a guilty pleasure, but she doesn’t have any chemistry with Moore.
 Roberts also spends most of movie screaming and whining!